Last Updated on

 What is Carom Seed and How Can You Use Them For Better Health

-Carom seeds or Ajwain as it is called in Hindi is a spice that is indigenous to Indian cuisine.
+Carom seeds or Ajwain seeds as it is called in Hindi is a spice that is indigenous to Indian cuisine.

 Popularly used in making many Indian vegetarian dishes, this spice somehow has not yet gained the ‘Superfood’ tag as Turmeric has, although both spices have similar if not the same medicinal benefits.

-Right from the seeds, to oil and other carom seeds extracts, this spice has many health benefits, something that you should not ignore.
+Right from the seeds, to oil and other carom seeds extracts, this spice has health benefits, something that you should not ignore.

 Because of its similarity of taste with thyme and oregano (as it contains thymol), the use of carom seeds in cooking is similar using the two herbs.